-If you purchased OpenVMS from VMS Software Inc. and would prefer to download the distribution image via internet, you will need to select a local disk to place the image on and then prepare it as a bootable installation disk.
+If you purchased OpenVMS from VMS Software, Inc. and would prefer to download the distribution image via internet, you will need to select a local disk to place the image on and then prepare it as a bootable installation disk.

-The following procedure demonstrates one way to aquire the image and prepare your installation disk.
+Two examples are provided.
+The first example demonstrates one way to acquire the image and prepare an installation disk.
+The second example demonstrates using OpenVMS to burn a DVD.
 At sites that do not allow ftp access, you will need to use whatever methods are approved by your site for accessing the disk image, or request a physical DVD kit.